sreshthabhushan/Bharat_Intern_ML/README.md

 # Bharat_Intern_ML
 A repository for the tasks given by Bharat Intern in Machine Learning Internship.

-TASK : 1
+**TASK : 1**

-House Price Prediction :
+*House Price Prediction :*

-"Machine Learning model to predict house prices using python , scikit learn , tensorflow ."
+Develop a machine Learning model for predicting house prices using Python, scikit learn, TensorFlow ."

-TASK : 2
+**TASK : 2**

-Movie Recommendation :
+*Movie Recommendation :*

-"To build a movie recommendation system using collaberative filtering and ML techniques in python."
+Build a movie recommendation system using collaborative filtering and ML techniques in Python.